Open Since 2019

 ⇒ Duluth, Minnesota pregnant women do not all have a safe place they can call home and often are on a waiting list for residential housing on average for 18 months.

-⇒ Referrals to the maternity home will come from pro-life street ministries, regional pregnancy resource centers and agencies, Young Women’s Supportive Housing and local homeless transitional housing services.
+⇒ Referrals to the maternity home have come from pro-life street ministries, regional pregnancy resource centers and agencies, Young Women’s Supportive Housing, local homeless transitional housing services and government agencies.
+In our first year, we have had 42 applicants.

 Maternity Residential Program

-TFLN has recently opened the Star of the North Maternity Home as loving and stable Christian family-like supportive housing available for four homeless pregnant mothers and their babies with the focus of moving them to self sufficiency.
-This vision will take the support of all our existing TFLN partners to promote a program which includes education about healthy relationships, adoption or positive parenting, a strong Christian spiritual faith life, a good self-image and empowerment for mothers and fathers.
-The home will serve women age 21+ in NE Minnesota and NW Wisconsin, with the average length of stay projected to be 12-18 months.
+TFLN opened the Star of the North Maternity Home as loving and stable Christian family-like supportive housing available for four homeless pregnant mothers and/or their babies with the focus of moving them to self sufficiency.
+This vision has come to reality with the support of all our existing TFLN partners as we promote a program which includes education about healthy relationships, nutrition, adoption or positive parenting, a strong Christian spiritual faith life, a good self-image and empowerment for mothers and fathers.
+The home serves women age 21+ in NE Minnesota and NW Wisconsin, with the average length of stay up to 18 months.

-Funding for the Star of the North Maternity Home will come from fundraisers, grants, capital campaign, individual and Church donations.
-Guiding Star Women’s Center dba as Together for Life Northland is a 501(c)3 charitable organization, and as such, donations are tax deductible.
-Campaign Goal to Open and Staff in Year One: $125,000 (estimated)
+Funding for the Star of the North Maternity Home has come from fundraisers, grants, capital campaign, individual and Church donations.
+Together for Life Northland is a 501(c)3 charitable organization, and as such, donations are tax deductible.
+Our Annual Campaign Goal to continue serving moms and babies in the Northland in 2020 is $180,000.